• Skip to content

 Goal setting can be a time-consuming process.

-Write SMART goals, create a structured performance management process to help ensure focus and timely completion of church goals that support its mission.
+Write SMART goals, and create a structured performance management process to help ensure focus and timely completion of church goals that support its mission.

 For instance, create goal documents that identify – what (needs to be done), who (will do it), how (it will be done), and when (the goal is due).
 A goal document provides a visual for getting it done and holding responsible persons accountable for their job assignments.